-Setsubun, or “That Bean-Throwing Festival” celebrates the beginning of spring in Japan.
+Setsubun, or “That Bean-Throwing Festival,” celebrates the beginning of spring in Japan.
 Celebrated yearly on February 3 as part of the Spring Festival, its association with the Lunar New Year makes this festival a sort of New Year’s Eve.
 This association is accompanied by a special ritual to cleanse away the evil of the previous year and drive away evil spirits for the year to come.
-This special ritual is called mamemaki; literally “bean throwing”.
+This special ritual is called mamemaki; literally “bean throwing.”

-The custom of Mamemaki is usually performed by the toshiotoko of the household, a male of the household who was born on the corresponding year of the Chinese zodiac, or the male head of household.
+The custom of Mamemaki is performed by the toshiotoko of the household, a male who was born on the corresponding year of the Chinese zodiac, or the male head of household.
 Roasted soybeans are thrown either out the door or at a member of the family wearing an Oni (demon) mask, while the people say “Demons out!
 Luck in!”
 (Oni wa soto!
 Fuku wa uchi!?) and slam the door.
 This is no longer common practice in households anymore, but many people will attend a shrine or temple’s spring festival instead, where a similar ceremony is performed.

-The beans are thought to symbolically purify the home by driving away the evil spirits that bring misfortune and bad health.
+The beans symbolically purify the home by driving away the evil spirits that bring misfortune and bad health.
 It is also customary to eat roasted soybeans, one for each year of one’s life, and in some areas, one for each year of one’s life plus one more for bringing good luck for the year to come.